 It's safe to assume that any nation within the EU would come to the same conclusion about the use of Google Analytics.
-Even though only Denmark and Austria have made formal announcements on the matter, all EU countries share the same procedure when it comes to judging data compliancy cases.
+Even though only some countries have made formal announcements on the matter, all EU countries share the same procedure when it comes to judging data compliance cases.

 What’s more, Google Analytics is not the only tool you should worry about.

-While data protection agencies across Europe are hyper-focused on Google Analytics as a culprit, there are many more tools that would suffer the same fate.
+While data protection agencies across Europe are hyper-focused on Google Analytics as a culprit, many more tools would suffer the same fate.

 Take your precautions – choose a European provider

 Many organizations are already considering a full shift to European systems – and for good reason.
 In short, if you use a data processor based in a non-EU country, it’s more complicated for you to stay compliant.